gautampadiyar/profiles/_members/gautampadiyar.md

 7. Worked with Reap Benefit on their Arduino and sensor based innovation like their smart drip irrigation system.
 (June 2016)

-8. KHMD App : Work ends in the near future.
-(Oct 2016)
+8. KHMD App : No idea what it'll become (Oct 2016 - )

 9. Crowdsourced pothole detector for Android : Ongoing for the near future.
 (Sep 2016 - )